nidakhawar/gym-schedule/README.md

 <a name="ack"></a>
 ## Acknowledgements

-* QA consulting and our amazng trainers
+* Luke, Ben, Matt
-* The rest of my wonderful team on the programme
+* My wonderful team members on the programme